Queensland Family History Society Inc

 • Obtained advice and feedback from the constitution advisory group, the Management Committee, and Mayes Law

-• Refined the proposed revised constitution and bylaws and developed an explanatory overview of changes
+• Refined the proposed constitution and bylaws and developed an explanatory overview of changes

-• Held a members consultation meeting on 28 August and on 4 September, 2024
+• Held members' consultation meetings on 28 August and on 4 September, 2024

 • Agreed updates following further changes to the Act and Regulations

-• Agreed further updates and prepared a draft for final member consultation
+• Agreed on further updates following final member consultation in November 2025

 Member feedback

-Many members have already provided feedback, comments, and suggestions for improvement by email or by attending one of several consultation meetings in 2024.
+Many members have provided feedback, comments, and suggestions for improvement by attending consultation meetings or by emailing the subcommittee regarding the distributed draft documents.

 Resources